BD2K-Aztec/Website/README.md

 ##Server Setup

-* Pull Repository
+* Pull Repository to the home folder (i.e.  cd ~)
-* Install Nodejs and npm
+* Install Nodejs and npm to the system
 * cd web && npm install
-* cd scripts/bash and run install_graphviz
-* Link nodejs to node command: ln -s /usr/bin/nodejs /usr/bin/node
 * Start all docker images (see above)
-* node_modules/forever/bin/forever start server.json
+* From web folder, run: forever start server.js or deploy_server.js (note: deploy_server contains ssl certificates.
+For local system, use server.js)
+* Note: Default app.json files are located in config.
 * Direct browser to /resource/update
 * cd web and run: node scripts/insert_stats.js
 * run pip install --upgrade google-api-python-client
 * sudo pip install oauth2client==1.5.2
 * sudo pip install pyopenssl

+### Updating Statistics Automatically
+* Navigate to the updateStats script in web/scripts
+* Change the file path to direct to the insert_stats.js file in the scripts file (path may change depending on the system)
+* Set up a cronjob for the updateStats script. (i.e. For linux-based systems, copy the file to /var/cron.daily)

 ##How To:

 ###Copy Files to Docker

 http://stackoverflow.com/questions/22907231/copying-files-from-host-to-docker-container

-sudo cp schema.xml /var/lib/docker/aufs/mnt/a3be2e5897bf48c36805f005cbd6a9a31878b02c25edbf71a782d929c689fa13/opt/solr-5.3.0/server/solr/BD2K/conf

 ###Input json file to Solr